Where to retire: Spain or Mexico

 *Did you know that a squatter can come and occupy your home in Spain and you can’t have him/her/them evicted?
 You’ll probably have to pay them thousands to leave your home.
 It’s crazy and one of the most ridiculous things I’ve seen anywhere.
 See this article.

 Infrastructure & Cleanliness.
 Spain is a 1st world country with good infrastructure.
 High speed trains crisscross the country, the medium and large cities have large airports with plenty of international connections, highways are modern and plentiful.
-Spain can be considered “clean” by most comparisons – I remember on my most recent trip coming back from Mexico taking the bus from Malaga to Nerja and thinking “wow, I never realized how clean Spain is”.
+Spain can be considered “clean” by most comparisons – I remember once coming back from Mexico and thinking “wow, I never realized how clean Spain is”.
 Spending 3 weeks in a developing country will do that to you.

 The Negatives of Spain